-The purpose of this policy is to protect the safety and wellbeing of children and young persons that interact with our organization.
-As of February 2022, the NSW Child Safety Scheme was released with the purpose of providing an additional layer of protection to make organizations safer for children.
+The purpose of this policy is to protect the safety and wellbeing of children and young persons that interact with GUFC.
+As of February 2022, the NSW Child Safety Scheme was released with the purpose of providing an additional layer of protection to make organisations safer for children.